 This quick guide provides a comprehensive overview of WiFi networking as well as useful tips and tricks to assist you in optimizing the performance of your WiFi-based networking.

-Here are the common types of WiFi, in order of latest to oldest:
+Common types of WiFi, in order of latest to oldest:

 - Wi-Fi-802.11ac is the latest / greatest WiFi 5 protocol, released in 2013.
 It is known and favored for high throughput applications.
 It operates on the 5 GHz frequency.
 It uses MIMO and spatial diversity to serve up to 4 clients simultaneously with a data throughput of 1gigabit/sec.
 WiFi 5 products have been released in two waves with wave 2 supporting a greater number of devices.